Home

 Harry volunteered more than 8,000 hours of his time to Overlook Hospital in Summit.
 He was a counselor at the Center for Addictive Illness in Morristown and a member of The Friends of Bill W. Bill W. was Bill Wilson, the co-founder of Alcoholics Anonymous.

 Harry worked with Western Electric for 39 years before retiring in 1976.
 Anna worked for Bell Telephone Laboratories for 30 years before retiring in 1982.
 It was in Chatham that Eileen married Alfred Francis McGlynn on August 24, 1990.
 She was 47, he was 54.
 As far as I know, it was the first marriage for both of them.
 Alfred was born on December 4, 1935.
 His parents were John F. McGlynn and Mary Sopko.
-THey did not have children.
+They did not have children.

 Eileen Bangert McGlynn